Lightjohn/Ssh-ultimate-guide/README.md

    optionName2 valueName2
 ```

-First if you want to apply option for every connections:
+First, if you want to apply an option for every connection:

 ```
 Host *